UBC-MDS/programming-in-python-for-data-science/chapters/en/slides/module4/module4_14.md

 <class 'numpy.bool_'>
 ```

 Also a `bool`.
-We can ignore the numpy like we did before, we will
+We can ignore the numpy part as we did before, we will
 discuss this later.

 Notes: Script here